andrey-leshenko/IncognitoNCR/README.md

 This extension solves the problem by automatically enabling NCR mode in Incognito windows.

+## Installing

+You can install the extension from the Chrome Web Store [here](https://chromewebstore.google.com/detail/incognito-ncr/npmlhcdgleiibcaeeegcpekjcallhpii).

+Alternatively you can clone the code and load the extension manually.

 ## Implementation

 Browsing to https://google.com/ncr sets the Google NID cookie to a new value.